ivan-paleo/publish-micro-image/README.md

 It is also crucial to **process all images of a dataset in the same way**.
 This might seem obvious, but different processing methods might produce results that might appear identical/similar even if they actually are different.
 Processing all images in the same way ensures that all images are comparable at least within a dataset.
 Of course, this is true only if **the images were acquired in the same way**!
 So, while the details are more nuanced, I believe the message is clear and every analyst should try his/her/their best to acquire and process images and data in a consistent and comparable manner.

-Another general piece of advice is to **keep the raw data**, in this case the acquired image, and to **process a copy** of it rather than overwriting the acquired image.
+Another general piece of advice is to **keep the raw data**, in this case the acquired image, and to **process a copy** of it rather than overwriting the acquired image (see e.g. [Cromey 2013 and Schmied & Jambor 2021](#references)).
 This way, it is possible to check the result and process differently if necessary.
 See section [Saving](#saving) for a discussion on raw/derived data and file formats.

 Last but not least, it is important to **keep a very detailed record of the processing and analysis steps that were performed**.
 Templates and scripts will make it easier to repeat and reproduce the processing/analysis.
 This is not only important to share data (see section [Sharing](#sharing)); it is also important for yourself as it is likely that you will have to repeat the analysis at some point, at least for some images. [protocols.io](https://www.protocols.io/) can be a useful tool for this.

+[Fiji/ImageJ](https://imagej.net/) is a great, open-source tool for image analysis.
+[Schmied & Jambor (2021)](#references) proposed guidelines for image analysis and a processing workflow in Fiji; there is no reason not to follow and use them!

 ---